 Year 12 & 13 A Level Mathematics Course Modules

-Detailed and extended work based on the skills already taught at GCSE.
+This is detailed and extended work based on the skills already taught at GCSE.

-Students will be expected to understand and use fundamental quantities and units in the SI system: length, time, mass, as well as understand and use derived quantities and units such as velocity, acceleration, force, weight and moment.
+Students will be expected to understand and use fundamental quantities and units in the SI system; length, time, mass as well as understand and use derived quantities and units such as velocity, acceleration, force, weight, and moment.

-Students will be expected to understand, use and interpret graphs in kinematics for motion in a straight line.
-They will also be expected to use calculus in kinematics for motion in a straight line and extend this to 2 dimensions using vectors.
+This is the study of motion.
+Students will be expected to understand, know, and interpret graphs in kinematic for motion in a straight line.
+They will also be expected to use calculus in kinematics for motion in a straight line and extend this into 2D using vectors.

-Students will be expected to understand and use Newton’s laws and their application to problems involving smooth pulleys and connected particles.
-They will also be expected to resolve forces in 2 dimensions; find the equilibrium of a particle under coplanar forces, understand and use addition of forces; resultant forces and dynamics for motion in a plane.
-In addition, they will understand and use the F≤ ߤR model for the motion of a body on a rough surface and limiting friction and statics.
+Students will be expected to understand and use Newton’s Laws and their application to problems involving smooth pulleys and connected particles.
+They will be expected to resolve forces in 2D, find the equilibrium of a particle under coplanar forces, understand, and use addition of forces, resultant forces, and dynamics for motion in a plane.
+They will also understand and use the F≤µR model for the motion of a body on a rough surface and limiting and statics.

-Students will be expected to understand and use the terms ‘population’ and ‘sample’, use samples to make informal inferences about the population, understand and use sampling techniques, including simple random sampling and opportunity sampling and select or critique sampling techniques in the context of solving a statistical problem, including understanding that different samples can lead to different conclusions about the population.
+Students will know and use the terms “population” and “sample,” be able to use samples to make informal inferences about the population, understand and use sampling techniques including random and opportunity sampling and then select and critique sampling techniques in the context of solving problems, including understanding that different samples can lead to different conclusions about the population.

-Students will be expected to interpret measures of central tendency and variation, extending to standard deviation, be able to calculate standard deviation, including from summary statistics and recognise and interpret possible outliers in data sets and statistical diagrams.
-They will also be able to select or critique data presentation techniques in the context of a statistical problem and be able to clean data, including dealing with missing data, errors and outliers.
+Students will be expected to interpret measures of central tendency and variation, be able to calculate and use standard deviation, including from summary statistics, and recognise and interpret possible outliers in data sets and statistical diagrams.
+They will also be able to select/critique data presentation techniques and be able to “clean” data, including dealing with missing data, errors, and outliers.

-Students will be able to conduct a statistical hypothesis test for the mean of a Normal distribution with known, given or assumed variance and interpret the results in context.
+Students will be able to conduct a statistical hypothesis test for the mean of a Normal distribution with known, given, or assumed variance, and interpret the results in context.